 Steven is a keen cyclist and enjoys the benefits of a functional training programme, he also loves the benefits of sourcing, cooking and eating locally produced ingredients and has recently acquired an allotment patch and a campervan.

 Josie joined the Clinic in January 2009 as a Receptionist.
-She was promoted to Administration Officer in 2012.
+She was promoted to Reception Manager in 2012.

 After leaving school Josie attended Colchester Institute and studied for a Diploma in Business Administration Level 3 as well as various other text and word processing qualifications.

-Josie has been instrumental in helping the clinic grow in recent years and has taken on the responsibility of managing all of the administration duties as well as the Clinic’s Social Media pages.
+Josie has been instrumental in helping the clinic grow in recent years and has taken on the responsibility of managing all of the administration duties.

 Outside of work Josie enjoys going to the gym, watching films and spending time with her family and friends.